Camping coach: GWR construction and layout

 All the later, after 1934, conversions were made with internal corridors and the berths running along the length of the coach, the original conversions had a corridor retro-fitted by 1937.

-Locations
+GWR locations

 The GWR instituted a one coach per site policy, trying to obtain an air of 'privacy and exclusivity'.
 Local staff were expected to go out of their way to assist campers, providing advice and assistance.

 The camp coach locations in 1934 were: